Doctoral programme "Problem-oriented Sport Science"

 • special interest groups, which are self-directed sessions that offer a concrete opportunity for networking and exchange in order to specifically adapt the content of the Summer School to the needs of the doctoral students.

-2-day (subject- or topic-) specific satellite workshops, in each of which a part of the students of the PhD program will participate.
+2-day (subject- or topic-) specific satellite workshops, in each of which a part of the students of the doctoral programme will participate.

 The Summer School will be supervised by the professors of the participating institutions, the workshops will be supervised by about 2 persons from this circle.
 In addition, the doctoral students in the Summer Schools are usually supported by 3 external experts who act as speakers and tutors.